achervets/myfind/README.md

 # myfind
-A simple custom implementation of the find command on CLI
+A simple custom implementation of the CLI Find command on Linux